mdzehadulislam8/dr.seba-intelligent-doctor-recommendation/README.md

 ## 📜 License & Attribution

 This project was developed with mentorship and guidance from [Nusrat Jahan](https://github.com/Nusrat-96) as part of the Dr.Seba Healthcare Platform initiative.

+Implementation and experimentation were carried out by the Data Science Team during the internship period.

 **Made with ❤️ for better healthcare accessibility in Bangladesh**